Race and the Criminal Legal System

 - Shirley Chisholm

-According to the Kirwan Institute for the Study of Race and Ethnicity, implicit bias "refers to the attitutes or stereotypes that affect our understanding, actions, and decisions in a unconscious manner.
-These biases, which encompass both favorable and unfavorable assessments, are activated involunarily and without an individual's awareness or intentional control.
+According to the Kirwan Institute for the Study of Race and Ethnicity, implicit bias "refers to the attitutes or stereotypes that affect our understanding, actions, and decisions in an unconscious manner.
+These biases, which encompass both favorable and unfavorable assessments, are activated involuntarily and without an individual's awareness or intentional control.
 Residing deep in the subconscious, these biases are different from known biases that individuals may choose to conceal for the purposes of social and/or political correctness.
 Rather, implicit biases are not accessible through introspection.
-The implicit associations we harbor in our subconscious caue us to have feelings and attitues about other people based on characteristics such as race, ethnicity, age, and appearance.
+The implicit associations we harbor in our subconscious cause us to have feelings and attitudes about other people based on characteristics such as race, ethnicity, age, and appearance.
 These associations develop over the course of a lifetime beginning at a very early age through exposure to direct and indirect messages, in addition to early life experiences, the media and news programming."
 Everyone possess implicit biases.
 Why is this important?
 If everyone possess implicit biases, then these biases exist within police, prosecutors, defense attorneys, judges, correction officers, probation officers, etc.

 Continue reading below